After huge jet orders, budget airlines eye rich seam of aircraft leasing

 NEW BREED

 Airlines often rent out unused planes, when needed, to manage fleets.
-But few have successfully moved into leasing for its own sake, and many that have tried, like Singapore Airlines Ltd (SIAL.SI), eventually exited.
+But few have successfully moved into leasing for its own sake, and many that have tried, like Singapore Airlines Ltd, eventually exited.

 What has changed is that low interest rates, high fuel prices in the recent past and growth in emerging markets have encouraged the new breed of budget carrier to place huge orders.
 Last week India's IndiGo followed suit with a record provisional Airbus deal.